solid-design-system/solid/CONTRIBUTING.md

   - Before doing so, [compress them and remove fills](https://jakearchibald.github.io/svgomg/) for consistency and ease of styling.
   - Minimize the attributes in the SVG tag.
 Usually only `xmlns`and `viewbox`are necessary.
   - You can then use `sd-icon` by specifying `library=“system”` and setting `name=“your-key”`.

-### We Stay Updated with [Shoelace](https://shoelace.style/)

-- **User Story**: As a developer, I want to get improvements for our components inline with the latest version of Shoelace, a component library that serves as the inspiration for Solid Components.
-- **Actions**:
-  - Keep track of Shoelace updates for accessibility and best practices.
-  - Integrate the latest component versions from Shoelace.
-- **Tips**:
-  - If the component is new, start with an earmarked Shoelace component that has been pre-prepared to use the `sd`prefix instead of the Shoelace `sl`prefix (the folder `packages/components/src/_components`contains Shoelace components that were copied and processed at the time of the repository inception).
-  - Check Shoelace for the latest version of whatever component you work on, the earmarked code may have changed.
-  - Reduce the Shoelace component to only the necessary UI properties specified by design (e.g. the commonly seen `pill` property is never needed in our context).

 ### We Emphasize Testing